danfuzz/samizdat/doc/language-guide/05-control.md

 ```

 Having done so, it is possible to use named yield in any of the
 consequent blocks with the so-defined name.
+This is just like `break`,
+except that it allows one to yield out of a nested context that
+also binds a `break`.

 If the value of the dispatch expression is of interest, it can be bound
 to a variable by turning the expression into an assignment, like so: